Tabla

-A tabla is a pair of hand drums from the Indian subcontinent.
+The tabla is a pair of hand drums from South Asia, particularly the Indian subcontinent.
 Since the 18th century, it has been the principal percussion instrument in Hindustani classical music, where it may be played solo, as an accompaniment with other instruments and vocals, or as a part of larger ensembles.
-It is frequently played in popular and folk music performances in India, Bangladesh, Afghanistan, Pakistan, Nepal and Sri Lanka.
+It is frequently played in popular and folk music performances in India, Bangladesh, Afghanistan, Pakistan, Nepal, and Sri Lanka.
 The tabla is an essential instrument in the bhakti devotional traditions of Hinduism and Sikhism, such as during bhajan and kirtan singing.
 It is one of the main qawwali instruments used by Sufi musicians.
-The instrument is also featured in dance performances such as Kathak.
-Tabla is a rhythmic instrument.
+The instrument also features in dance performances such as kathak.

 The word tabla likely comes from tabl, the Arabic word for drum.
-The ultimate origin of the musical instrument is contested by scholars, though earliest evidence trace its evolution from indigenous musical instruments of the Indian subcontinent; drums like structure is mentioned in Vedic-era texts.
+The ultimate origin of the musical instrument is contested by scholars, though the earliest evidence traces its evolution from indigenous musical instruments of the Indian subcontinent; drum-like structure is mentioned in Vedic-era texts.

 The tabla consists of two small drums of slightly different sizes and shapes.
 Each drum is made of hollowed-out wood, clay, or metal.
-The smaller drum (dayan/tabla) is used for creating treble and tonal sounds, while the primary function of the larger drum (baya/dagga) is for producing bass.
-They are laced with hoops, thongs, and wooden dowels on its sides; the dowels and hoops are used to tighten the tension of the membranes for tuning the drums.
+The smaller drum (dayan / tabla) is used to create treble and tonal sounds, while the larger drum (baya / dagga) primarily produces bass.
+They are laced with hoops, thongs, and wooden dowels on their sides, which adjust the tension of the membranes to tune the drums.

 The playing technique is complex and involves extensive use of the fingers and palms in various configurations to create a wide variety of different sounds and rhythms, reflected in mnemonic syllables (bol).

 Origins

 Traditions

-According to legend, it was derived from the ancient barrel drum known as mridana, which the deity Krishna is said to have cut in half to create the tabla.
+According to legend, the tabla was derived from the ancient barrel drum known as mridana, which the deity Krishna is said to have cut in half to create the tabla.

-The history of the tabla is although originated in Afghanistan it is unclear which king brought it to India.
-There are two groups of theories; the first theorizes the instrument had indigenous origins while the other traces its origins to the Muslim and Mughal invaders of the Indian subcontinent.
-While the carvings in Bhaja Caves support the theory that the instrument had indigenous origins, clear pictorial evidence of the drum emerges only from about 1745, and the drum continued to develop in shape until the early 1800s.
+The history of the tabla is unclear and there are multiple theories regarding its origin.
+There are two groups of theories; the first theorizes that the instrument had indigenous origins while the other traces its origins to the Muslim and Mughal invaders of the Indian subcontinent.
+While the 2nd-century BCE carvings in Bhaja Caves support the theory that the instrument had indigenous origins, clear pictorial evidence of the drum emerges only from about 1745; the drum continued to develop in shape until the early 1800s.